radgrad/docusaurus2/docs/users/demo/home.md

 ![](/img/user-guide/demo/home-3.png)

-The goal of the Home Page To Do List is to essentially "teach" users how to use RadGrad simply by taking care of To Do list items.
+One goal of the Home Page To Do List is to "teach" new users how to use RadGrad simply by taking care of To Do list items.

+Another goal is to help users notice new changes to the system.
+For example, if new career goals or opportunities that are related to their interests appear, then this page can notify them to go look for them.

-Let's now look at some of the other pages in the system available through the navigation bar.
+Let's now look at the various "Explorers" provided by RadGrad.